Learn about how you can fund your dream life in the tropics and start a business in Costa Rica.

 Many of us sit inside drab offices, dreaming of opening a small, beachside cafe in a tropical country.
-With a view of the endless sea and palm trees lining the beach, we imagine having an open-air cabin as an office and light, airy clothing as everyday business attire.
-And if you’re like us, it’s probably hard to think of more ideal sounding career than opening your beach-side business in Costa Rica!
+With a view of the endless sea and palm trees lining the beach, we imagine having an open-air cabin as our office, where we wear light, airy clothing as everyday business attire.
+And if you’re like us, it’s probably hard to think of more ideal sounding location for your beach-side business than Costa Rica!

-Since the paperwork and planning that go into designing your paradise business are rarely found in these fantasies, we’re here to fill you in on some of the small details you’ll need to know to get on the road to business bliss.
-And we’re not going to lecture you on the statistics of how many succeed or fail because starting a new business is always a little risky, but you already know that.
-People like us take these small risks anyways because we are passionate and we go for our goals, no matter the odds!
+Since the paperwork and planning that go into designing your paradise business are rarely found in our fantasies, we’re here to fill you in on some of the small details you’ll need to know to get on the road to business bliss!
+We’re not going to lecture you about the statistics because we all know that starting a new business anywhere in the world can be a little risky.
+People like us are not afraid to take small, calculated risks in the name of success and passion — both of which can be found here in abundance.

-With that said, here is a list of what there is to know about starting a business in Costa Rica.
+So, without further do, here is a list of details to know about starting a business in Costa Rica.

-The basic, minimum requirements to legally establishing your new company are:
+The basic minimum requirements to legally establish your new company are:

-- You must have a minimum of two owners, each owning at least one share in the new company.
+- You must have a minimum of two owners, each owning at least one share in the new company. if it is intended to be the sole owner of the company the other party that was listed as co owner when establishing the new company can transfer the shares back to you when the company is duly formed and registered.
+Then you will become the sole owner of the company.
 One of these owners can be your lawyer, who will act as the business’s “resident agent.”
 Their address will become the company’s official place of business.

-- The new company must be inscribed and duly certified by a notary public, and its formation must be listed in the official government newspaper, La Gaceta, where all the basic tenets of the new company are described and become public knowledge.
+- The new company must be inscribed and duly certified by a notary public and its formation must be listed in the official government newspaper, La Gaceta, where all the basic tenets of the new company are described and made public knowledge.

 Another popular business structure is called Sociedad de Resposibilidad Limitada (Limited Liability Company).
 In these companies, the owners’ liability is limited to their original investment, unless specifically defined otherwise by law.
 Their name must include the words “Sociedad de Responsabilidad Limitada,” or “Limitada,” or the initials “S.R.L.”

-To open a bank account in Costa Rica, you will need to provide several documents, including:
+To open a bank account for your business in Costa Rica, you will need to provide several documents, including:

 - A government issued photo ID (passport)